Back to blog

 Subject: [liquid + container]

-Action: pouring into vessel
+Action: pouring into a vessel

 Context: dark backdrop, single rim light